mesonbuild/meson-python/docs/reference/environment-variables.rst

 .. envvar:: NINJA

-   Specify the ninja_ executable to use.
+   Specifies the ninja_ executable to use.
 It can also be used to select ninja_ alternatives like samurai_.

 .. _ninja: https://ninja-build.org